glessard/swift-atomics/README.md

 The integer types also have a `value` property, as a convenient way to perform a `.relaxed` load.
 The pointer types have a `pointer` property for the same purpose.

 These types should be used as members of reference types, or captured by closures.
-They are implemented as `struct`s so that using them does not incur an additional memory allocation.
-They are not usable as members of a `struct` because that would result in violations the law-of-exclusivity.
+They are implemented as `struct`s so that using them does not automatically incur additional memory allocation.
+They should not be used members of another `struct`, since that would result in violations the law-of-exclusivity.

+This library requires Swift 3.0 or later.
+On Linux, it also requires Clang 3.6 or later.